drpetersonfernandes/SimpleLauncher/parameters.md

 **Emulator Parameters:** <br>
 **Fullscreen Parameter:** <br>

-You need to install Dokan from [GitHub](https://github.com/dokan-dev/dokany).<br>
+You need to install Dokan from [GitHub](https://github.com/dokan-dev/dokany) to mount files on Windows.<br>
-'Simple Launcher' will mount the ZIP file into a virtual drive, then load the game inside '000D0000' folder.<br>
+'Simple Launcher' will mount the ZIP file into a virtual drive, then load the game inside a nested '000D0000' folder.<br>
+For the logic to work you need to add the word 'xbla' or 'xbox live' or 'live arcade' into the 'System Name'.

 ## NEC PC Engine / TurboGrafx 16